Dallas Department of Labor OWCP Doctors: Hand & Wrist Injuries

 Common Acute Wrist and Hand Injuries For Workers

 Hand, wrist, and finger injuries can range from a bruise or laceration to an amputation or detachment.
-Let’s take a closer look at common workplace hand injuries.
+Let’s take a closer look at common workplace incidents.

 - Tendon injuries.
-Tendon injuries to the hand, such as mallet finger, are injuries to the tissue that connects your muscle to your bone.
+Tendon injuries to the hand, such as mallet finger, involve the tissue that connects your muscle to your bone.
 Mallet finger takes place when a tendon injury at the base of the finger causes the finger to curl, making working with your hands difficult and painful.

 - Strains.
 Strains are pulled muscles in the hands that can cause pain and make working with your hands difficult.
 While strains can often be treated with rest and over-the-counter pain management, they can still keep workers from their assigned jobs.
 Sprains are often caused by falls, lifting, incidents, and overuse.